With the Vietnamese Government Decree No. 07/2017/NĐ-CP took effect on 1 February 2017, the pilot grant of an e-visa to Vietnam has been applied now.

 The move aims to spur the country's tourism industry by streamlining visa processing and hence attracting more travelers.
 Vietnam's Ministry of Finance, Public Security and Foreign Affairs have been pricing this e-visa application and making efforts to ensure international arrivals receive top-notch local services.

-So far, Vietnam has visa-free agreements with 21 countries, 5 of them from EU; visitors from other countries can apply for visas to Vietnamese embassies or consulates within their own homelands; they can also obtain visas on arrival, through a service that has been notorious for its long wait — in the high season, it is hardly unusual for arrivals to have to inch along for an hour or two.
+So far, Vietnam has visa-free agreements with 21 countries, 5 of them from the EU; visitors from other countries can apply for visas to Vietnamese embassies or consulates within their own homelands; they can also obtain visas on arrival, through a service that has been notorious for its long wait — in the high season, it is hardly unusual for arrivals to have to inch along for an hour or two.

 Over the past 7 months, Vietnam has embraced 5.55 million foreign visitors, with a year-on-year increase of 24%; by the end of 2016, the country aims to welcome 8.5million overseas travelers, with an annual increase of 6%, and gain tourism revenue of $8.9616 billion.
-Vietnam has also set a longer-term target of attracting 10~10.5 million international arrivals by 2020 with tourism revenue of $18~19 billion.
+Vietnam has also set a longer-term target of attracting 10~10.5 million international arrivals by 2020 with a tourism revenue of $18~19 billion.